eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 as they are often not actually solved, thanks to the usage of a so-called charge conserving algorithm, as explained below.
-As shown in Figure `[fig:yee_grid] <#fig:yee_grid>`__, the quantities are given on a staggered (or “Yee”) grid :cite:p:`Yee`, where the electric field components are located between nodes and the magnetic field components are located in the center of the cell faces.
+As shown in Figure `[fig:yee_grid] <#fig:yee_grid>`__, the quantities are given on a staggered (or “Yee”) grid :cite:p:`pt-Yee`, where the electric field components are located between nodes and the magnetic field components are located in the center of the cell faces.
 Knowing the current densities at half-integer steps, the electric field components are updated alternately with the magnetic